ibm-cloud-docs/appid/profiles.md

 {: java}

 ```
-There is no additional step for Node.js
+There is no alternative option for Node.js.
 ```
 {: codeblock}
 {: javascript}

 ```
-There is no additional step for server-side Swift
+There is no alternative option for server-side Swift.
 ```
 {: codeblock}
 {: swift}